 Are there restrictions on lending for the purchase of real estate by foreign companies?
 If so briefly give an outline?

 No restrictions are specifically imposed on foreign companies.
 Under the Regulations Governing Home Mortgage Loans for High-Value Housing Extended by Financial Institutions, a loan-to-value (LTV) ratio applies to high-value housing loans only.
 The term “high-value housing” refers to (1) property in Taipei City valued at NT$70 million (approx. US$2.33 million) or more; (2) property in New Taipei City valued at NT$60 million (approx. US$2 million) or more; or (3) property located elsewhere in Taiwan valued at NT$40 million (approx. US$1.33 million) or more.

 Please provide a short summary of the fees and costs (including tax) relating to buying real estate in your jurisdiction.

 While the seller will bear the land value increment tax levied on the land and the value added tax (VAT) levied on the building, the buyer will bear the deed tax levied on the building and the stamp duties.
 In practice, government registration fee (for the registration of the title transfer) and the fees for issuance of title deeds will also be payable by the buyer.
 It is common for buyers to engage legal, financial and/or technical advisors to conduct due diligence.
-In addition, a scrivener is usually engaged to handle tax and title transfer related applications.
+In addition, a scrivener is usually engaged to handle tax and title transfer related applications (including actual purchase price registration).
 If the buyer and seller have an escrow arrangement, an escrow fee will also be payable.